UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 ### Sqlite3

 SQLite is a self-contained, server-less, transactional database engine.
 You might already have experience with it if you've written desktop or mobile software.
-Since SQLite support ships with PHP 5.3, you can expect Lithium data source adapters for it as well.
+Since SQLite support ships with PHP 5.3, you can expect li3 data source adapters for it as well.

 ### Mysqlnd